dncc89/PromptRocket/README.md

 }
 ```

-And here is few-shot-prompt example, by giving the AI few examples how it should response, and reinforce it by giving positive feedback.
-This greatly helps keeping GPT-3.5's response on track.
+Here is a few-shot prompt example, which involves giving the AI a few examples of how it should respond, and reinforcing it with positive feedback.
+This greatly helps in keeping GPT-3.5's responses on track.

 ```json
 {